 - 2. Use grid paper to show what her frequency graph will look like. - 3.
-How does using only two categories change the story of the HIV/AIDS data at her clinic? - 4.
+How does using only two categories change the story of the HIV/ AIDS data at her clinic? - 4.
 Would you expect the data to be similar if the clinic were in your city, a city in Alaska, or a city in Florida? - 5.
-Choose one city and make a frequency graph on grid paper.
-Show 20 patients by race.
-Explain your choices.
+Imagine a clinic in a city in your state.
+Show a frequency graph of 20 patients, categorized by race.
+Explain your thinking.